-A less serious drug or alcohol use disorder in which substance use causes distress and problems.
-Addiction is the severe form of this.
+Substance use: A less serious drug or alcohol use disorder in which substance use causes distress and problems.
+Addiction is a severe form of this.
 (Center on Addiction)

-A primary, chronic disease of brain reward, motivation, memory, and related circuitry.
-Dysfunction in these circuits leads to characteristic biological, psychological, social and spiritual manifestations.
+Addiction: A primary, chronic disease of brain reward, motivation, memory, and related circuitry.
+Dysfunction in these circuits leads to characteristic biological, psychological, social, and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.
 (American Society of Addiction Medicine (ASAM))

-A definite pathological process having a characteristic set of signs and symptoms.
-Disease is caused by extrinsic influences (e.g., virus, bacteria) (ResearchGate)
+Disease: A definite pathological process having a characteristic set of signs and symptoms.
+The disease is caused by extrinsic influences (e.g., virus, bacteria)

 You can have a substance use disorder (SUD) to drugs or alcohol that leads to addiction (severe SUD).
 Addiction is a chronic brain disease in which continued use of the substance changes the reward system in the brain.
 It is a disease due to the characteristic signs and symptoms it presents.